Skip to main content

 2. Save time by using Confluence templates

 Instead of starting from scratch, you can save huge amounts of time and effort by customising a Confluence template.
-There are heaps of visually stunning options to choose from.
+Start with a built-in page template from Atlassian, or choose from a branded, visual template that's sure to engage your users.

 4. Manage who can access your knowledge